massalabs/massa/docs/technical-doc/architecture.rst

 Ledger
 ******

 The ledger is a map that stores a global mapping between addresses and information related to these addresses.
-It is replicated in each node and the consensus building mechanism ensures that it converges towards a consistent value over the whole network.
+It is replicated in each node and the consensus building mechanism ensures that agreement on what operations have been finalized (and in what order) will be reached over the whole network.
 The ledger is the state of the Massa network, and fundamentally operations (see below) are requests to modify the ledger.

 The information stored in the ledger with each address is the following: